Governance | Global Enterprise Risk Management

 Risk management for climate change and natural capital loss, and response to TCFD and TNFD

 As the world becomes increasingly concerned about climate change and the loss of natural capital, there is a growing movement towards a decarbonized society, as exemplified by the Paris Agreement.
-Additionally, efforts to achieve a nature-positive world, as outlined in the Kunming-Montreal Global Biodiversity Framework, are gaining momentum.
+Additionally, efforts to achieve a nature-positive world, as outlined in the Kunming-Montreal Global Biodiversity Framework, have gained momentum.

 Based on the recognition of these risks and opportunities, the Group is working to establish its unique Sustainability Business Model that links its business with efforts to realize carbon neutrality and a circular economy across the value chain.
 Furthermore, the Group aims to evolve its Sustainability Business Model and transform it to a regenerative one to help realize a nature-positive world where we can help stop and reverse the loss of natural ecosystems.